-The Directors, as part of their appointment and induction to the Board, are provided with a briefing on their statutory director duties and the standards required to be met by subsidiary boards within Lloyds Banking Group.
+The Directors, on appointment and during their induction to the Board, are briefed on their statutory director duties and the standards required of subsidiary boards within Lloyds Banking Group.
 The Board undertakes an annual review of its governance arrangements, in particular of the matters it has reserved for its own determination and those for which it has delegated authority to management.
 This arrangement is designed to enable the Board to provide effective, sound, and entrepreneurial leadership of the Company within Lloyds Banking Group's strategic aims and prudent and effective controls.

-Stakeholder engagement is embedded in the Board's delegation to the Chief Executive Scottish Widows & Group Director Insurance (Chief Executive) for the delivery of the Company's strategy and overall management of the Company's business within its defined risk appetite.
-Examples of related actions taken during the year are included within this Report.
-The Chief Executive discharges his responsibility for the day-to-day management of the Company's business by delegating key areas of his authority to members of management and with the assistance of the Executive Committee (the Insurance & Wealth Executive Committee (IWEC)) which enables him to make informed decisions about the operations of the Company's business.
+Stakeholder engagement is embedded in the Board's delegation of authority to the Chief Executive Scottish Widows & Group Director Insurance (Chief Executive) for the delivery of the Company's strategy and overall management of the Company's business within its defined risk appetite.
+The Chief Executive discharges their responsibility for the day-to-day management of the Company's business by delegating key areas of their authority to members of management and with the assistance of the Executive Committee (the Insurance Pensions & Investments Executive Committee (IP&IExCo)) which enables them to make informed decisions about the operations of the Company's business.

 The Chief Executive and management both provide the Board with details of material stakeholder interaction and feedback, through a programme of business updates.
-Stakeholder interests are routinely identified by management in the wider proposals put to the Board.
-During 2021 (as in 2020) interaction with stakeholders evolved in response to the UK Governments' ongoing provisions on the COVID-19 global pandemic and the Company has made use of tools that enable virtual engagement.
-The Company is a intermediate holding company and therefore as such does not address customers as part of this statement.
+Stakeholder interests are routinely identified by management in the wider proposals put before the Board.